Climate Resilience and Nutrition in Chickpea

 CGIAR Consortium Research Program 3.5 on Grain Legumes

-Mars Advanced Research Institute provided a gift to facilitate genomic analysis of pre-breeding populations in chickpea.
-MARI was established by Mars Incorporated in 2013 as a "networked research institute that drives fundamental research to address critical challenges related to food, agriculture and health shared by Mars and society”.
+Mars Incorporated provided a gift to facilitate genomic and genetic analysis of pre-breeding populations in chickpea.
+Their investement serves to accelerate trait-marker discovery.
+The outomes will improve the speed and precision of crop improvement through molecular breeding for key factors important to developing world agriculture.
+Mars Incorporated funds research to address critical challenges related to food, agriculture and health.
 For more information, please visit Mars Science and Innovation website and the 2013 Press Release for the announcement detailing the company’s Principles-led approach to business and its commitments.